Patbox/polymer/docs/polymer/blocks.md

 ```

 ## Using BlockEntities
-The only thing you need to do to remove BlockEntity from being sent to client is registering its identifier with `BlockHelper.registerVirtualBlockEntity(Identifier identifier)`.
+The only thing you need to do to remove BlockEntity from being sent to client is registering its BlockEntityType with `BlockHelper.registerVirtualBlockEntity(BlockEntityType types)`.

 ## Limitations
 While it's supported, please limit creation of VirtualBlock light sources.
 Because of how Minecraft